 How did my journey towards being active start?

-There was a turning point in my life in second half of year 2016.
+There was a turning point in my life in the second half of the year 2016.
 I do not clearly remember what happened back then.
 But I decided to change.
 I decided to change my lifestyle and everything around me.
 The decision was that I wanted to be fit, and I wanted to be healthy.
 I wanted to be able to walk and hike for long distances without feeling the need to take rest every few minutes.
 And most importantly, I did not want the creeping diseases because of the lack of exercises.

 I started hiking, thanks to Akshata (I have two Akshatas in my life, so to clarify this Akshata is from Sydney) who planted this seed in my head.
 I initially started with just 5 kilometres walks over the weekends and then increased it bit by bit.
 It has been an amazing journey from being lazy and lethargic to being active.
 My hiking group of friends, especially Vijay and Som were a great encouragement.
 They helped me in this journey and in this fight.